 Section 2 establishes a robust result for a large class of general regularized regression estimators and reveals that most of leading estimators (including bridge, lasso, slope, and enet) has the worst breakdown point robustness.
-Section 3 invokes the least squares of depth trimmed (LST) procedure introduced in [65] and reviews its robust property meanwhile introduces a class of penalized regression estimators based on the LST and studies their properties including, existence and uniqueness, robustness, and equivariance.
-Section 4 is devoted to the establishment of the finite sample prediction error bound and estimator consistency.
-Section 5 addresses the computation issue of $\hat{\beta}{lst-enet}$.
-Section 6 consists of simulation/comparison study and real data application of five competing methods.
-Section 7 ends the article with some concluding discussions.
+Section 3 invokes the least squares of depth trimmed (LST) procedure introduced in [61] and reviews its robust property meanwhile introduces a class of penalized regression estimators based on the LST and studies their properties including, existence and uniqueness, robustness, and equivariance.
+Section 4 addresses the computation issue of $\hat{\beta}{lst-enet}$.
+Section 5 consists of simulation/comparison study and real data application of five competing methods.
+Section 6 ends the article with some concluding discussions.
 Proofs of main results are deferred to an Appendix.